 When there's no sounds, there's no obstacle.
 Walk stress-free.

 It uses wide-angle cameras and AI to generate short sounds to warn you about the position of important obstacles, such as branches, holes, vehicles or pedestrians.
-It also provides GPS instructions.
+It also provides GPS instructions (coming soon).
 Sounds are played in Bluetooth headphones.

 biped is a harness worn on the shoulders, equipped with ultra-wide angle cameras on the left of your chest, a battery behind your neck, and a small computer on the right of your chest.
 It works just like a self-driving car, for pedestrians.
 We partnered with Honda Research Institute to bring the best of car research, to biped.